Restoration Blueprint FAQs

 QUESTION: Under what authority is NOAA undertaking this action?

-ANSWER: NOAA has initiated this process under authority of the National Marine Sanctuaries Act, which requires periodic review and update of national marine sanctuary management plans.
-This is the first thorough review of Florida Keys National Marine Sanctuary's regulations and marine zoning approach since they were established in 1997.
-In the two decades since, much has been learned about what management tools work and where improvements can be made.
+ANSWER: NOAA has initiated this process under authority of the National Marine Sanctuaries Act, which requires periodic review and update of national marine sanctuary management plans and regulations.
+This is the first comprehensive review of Florida Keys National Marine Sanctuary's regulations and marine zoning approach since they were established in 1997.
+In the two decades since, and even farther back to the establishment of Key Largo National Marine Sanctuary in 1975 and Looe Key National Marine Sanctuary in 1981, much has been learned about what management tools work and where improvements can be made.

 QUESTION: Does NOAA need congressional authority for changes since the sanctuary was initially designated by Congress?

-ANSWER: No. An administrative modification of sanctuary management is consistent with both the Florida Keys National Marine Sanctuaries Act and the National Marine Sanctuaries Act.
-Accordingly, congressional action is not required to make changes.
+ANSWER: No. An administrative modification of sanctuary management is consistent with both the Florida Keys National Marine Sanctuary and Protection Act and the National Marine Sanctuaries Act.
+Accordingly, congressional action is not required to make changes; however, Congress does have the opportunity to review the final rule prior to its implementation.